Table of contents

 Think about it…with almost 70% of all homes in Australia owned by owner-occupiers, this underpins the steady long-term growth of property values.

-On the other hand, investors, who comprise just 30% of the market, create our property booms (often driven by Fear OF Missing Out or greed) and our property downturns (when they exit the market by sitting on the sidelines or selling up) creating volatility.
+On the other hand, investors, who comprise under 30% of the market, create our property booms (often driven by Fear Or Missing Out or greed) and our property downturns (when they exit the market by sitting on the sidelines or selling up) creating volatility.

-Here’s a relatively current snapshot of the national property market according to the Australian Bureau of Statistics (ABS) and CoreLogic:
+Here’s a current snapshot of the national property market:

 • Spread across around 15,000 suburbs